10 min read

 The Translation Game: How to Write Dialogue Where Characters Talk About Work But Mean Love

-The signature technique of exceptional sports romance: characters translating professional vocabulary into intimate language.
-Learn the 3-step process of the 'Translation Game'.
+The signature technique of sports romance: characters translating professional vocabulary into intimate language.

 If you want to write dialogue that makes your reader hold their breath, stop having your characters talk directly about their feelings.
 Have them talk about their jobs.